History of variational principles in physics

 Variational principles for classical mechanics was developed in parallel with Newtonian mechanics.

-In physics, a variational principle is an alternative method for determining the state or dynamics of a physical system, by identifying it as an extremum (minimum, maximum or saddle point) of a function or functional.
+In physics, a variational principle is a method for describing the state or dynamics of a physical system, by identifying it as a stationary point (minimum, maximum or saddle point) of a functional.
 Variational methods are exploited in many modern software applications to simulate matter and light.

-Since the development of analytical mechanics in the 18th century, the fundamental equations of physics have usually been established in terms of action principles, where the variational principle is applied to the action of a system in order to recover the fundamental equation of motion.
+Since the development of analytical mechanics in the 18th century, the fundamental equations of physics can be expressed in terms of action principles, where the variational principle is applied to the action of a system in order to recover the fundamental equation of motion.
+Intuitively, instead of writing out the laws of motion in terms of local, instantaneous relationships using a differential equation, the same motions can be described as minimising some total cost.

 This article describes the historical development of such action principles and other variational methods applied in physics.
 See History of physics for an overview and Outline of the history of physics for related histories.

 Antiquity

 Variational principles are found among earlier ideas in surveying and optics.
 The rope stretchers of ancient Egypt stretched corded ropes between two points to measure the path which minimized the distance of separation, and Claudius Ptolemy, in his Geographia (Bk 1, Ch 2), emphasized that one must correct for "deviations from a straight course"; in ancient Greece Euclid states in his Catoptrica that, for the path of light reflecting from a mirror, the angle of incidence equals the angle of reflection; and Hero of Alexandria later showed that this path was the shortest length and least time.